StefanGreve/configuration/README.md

 After that, follow the instructions on https://github.com/StefanGreve/profile for importing the PowerShell profile (optional).

+Ensure that you have the following commands in your `PATH`:

+- `cargo`
+- `pipx`

-in addition to the following platform-specific prerequisites:
+Additionally, you also need the following platform-specific prerequisites:

 ### Windows